GajjalaHarsha/Javascript-Projects/README.md

 - Suppose if you dont modify input for 'Delay In seconds' by default 20 sec/ whatever input is given in it.

-          1.Pop up should get displayed, saying "do you want modify name", If you press
+          * Pop up should get displayed, saying "do you want modify name", If you press

 			- 'ok'     ->you can continue to modify